 Amazon Alexa is a helpful virtual assistant.
 She can tell you the weather, order your favorite products, play songs, and more.
-But sometimes you need that a little something extra to spice up your otherwise boring day, and Alexa offers fun skills and features that can make your day more fun.
+But sometimes you need that little something extra to spice up your otherwise boring day, and Alexa offers nifty skills and features that can make your day more fun.

 Before you can have conversations with Jackson, you need to be "introduced" by Alexa.
 Here's how:

 Step 1: Say “Hey Alexa, introduce me to Samuel L. Jackson.”

 A 30-second exchange between Alexa and Jackson will play.
 Afterward,

 Step 2: Say “Yes” if you want to purchase and enable this skill.
 Amazon will apply the charge to your default credit or debit card.